M&A and Strategic Partnerships: PowerPoint Evaluation tool

 The three stages of M&A typically include Strategy, Transaction, and Integration.

-- Strategy: In this stage, the acquiring company formulates its M&A strategy, including identifying target companies or assets, determining the rationale for the acquisition, and determining how the acquisition will fit into the company's overall strategic objectives.
+1. Strategy: In this stage, the acquiring company formulates its M&A strategy, including identifying target companies or assets, determining the rationale for the acquisition, and determining how the purchase will fit into the company's overall strategic objectives.

-- Transaction: In this stage, the acquiring company and the target company negotiate the terms of the acquisition, including the purchase price, financing arrangements, and other terms and conditions.
-This stage may also involve due diligence activities, such as reviewing the target company's financial statements, contracts, and other business operations.
+2. Transaction: In this stage, the acquiring company and the target company negotiate the terms of the acquisition, including the purchase price, financing arrangements, and other terms and conditions.
+This stage may also involve due diligence, such as reviewing the target company's financial statements, contracts, and other business operations.

-- Integration: In this stage, the acquiring company integrates the target company into its operations.
+3. Integration: In this stage, the acquiring company integrates the target company into its operations.
 This may involve the consolidation of duplicate functions, transfer of employees, and alignment of processes, systems, and culture.
-The objective of this stage is to realize the full potential of the acquisition, including any synergies and cost savings that were identified in the strategy stage.
+This stage aims to realize the full potential of the acquisition, including any synergies and cost savings identified in the strategy stage.

 See our blog post: Mergers & Acquisitions Process: Guide and free template for more details.